Artillery gun module: Failed sales

-The Spanish Army and the Marine Corps are looking for a successor to the M109A5.
+The Spanish Army and the Marine Corps were looking for a successor to the M109A5 in 2025.

-The programme has a pre-financing budget of €3 billion will be received, and a budget of €300 million is given for that programme in 2025.
-This includes a wheeled (86 units) and a tracked self-propelled howitzer (128 units).
+The programme had a pre-financing budget of €3 billion.
+The needs expressed were for a wheeled howitzer (86 units) and a tracked self-propelled howitzer (128 units).

 One of the requirement mentions that the system has to be capable to be used in anti-ship operations, with moving targets.
-The other requirement includes a barrel of 155mm L/47 to L/52 with a 40 km range minimum with base-bleed munitions.
+The other requirement included a barrel of 155mm L/47 to L/52 with a 40 km range minimum with base-bleed munitions.

 For the tracked component of the programme, the pre-financing budget reaches €1.821 billion, and the systems to be included are: